wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 P: Oh, thank you Mr Big Bogie, it would be an honour Mr Big Bogie... _P leaves_

-_Layabout and DL are on one side of the stage flirting, whilst Suey is tries to get her attention, but she keeps pushing him away and trying to ignore him.
+_Layabout and Dan Lothario are on one side of the stage flirting, whilst Suey is tries to get her attention, but she keeps pushing him away and trying to ignore him.
 He begins complaining to the audience_

 Suey: I can't believe this, I've come half way across the universe in a battered old spaceship, I've drilled through this prison wall, I've found a long lost sister I never knew I had, and she doesn't even want to talk to me... _looks sad, ahhhh, I'm sadder than that!_

 P: _returns with light sabres in duffel bag_ I've got them Mr Bogie, just like you asked...
 Why does your spaceship smell of dog poo...

-OWBB: Well come on man, get on with it _P attempts to inflate the first light sabre without success, repeats with the second, before DL steps in and inflates both with ease, impressing Layabout even more_.
+OWBB: Well come on man, get on with it _P attempts to inflate the first light sabre without success, repeats with the second, before Dan Lothario steps in and inflates both with ease, impressing Layabout even more_.

 Layabout: What's that for???

-DL: My darling, I have travelled across galaxies with these people and I know that their quest is true, and that they need your help.
+Dan Lothario: My darling, I have travelled across galaxies with these people and I know that their quest is true, and that they need your help.
 You're the most wonderful woman I've met this week, and I know you are capable of great deeds.

 [Starship Trooper]